The Retroist

 6. Mindbender, a game similar to Mastermind

 I loved Echo and Music Machine as a kid and would spend hours sitting in my yard pounding glowing red dots.
-The thing was a power hog and I scavenged all of the AA batteries from our house in a week.
+The thing was a power hog, and I scavenged all the AA batteries from our house in a week.
 By the end of the week, my parents had a drawer full of dead batteries and a Merlin-addicted kid begging for money for AA batteries every morning.
 Eventually, they invested in a 9V adapter, but I still liked to play it outside, so it mostly went untouched.

 I am sure a huge swath of Northern New Jersey has been rendered barren because of all the batteries I dumped out of the back of this little red electronic crack pipe.